Stephany Uy-Tan

-Stephany Uy-Tan (born August 28, 1983) is a Filipina politician who served as mayor of Catbalogan, Samar for two consecutive terms.
+Stephany Madriaga Uy (born August 28, 1983) is a Filipina politician who served as mayor of Catbalogan, Samar for two consecutive terms.

 Early life

 Tan was born in Catbalogan, Samar to then-Catbalogan Mayor now Vice Mayor Coefredo “Tekwa” Uy.

 She attended her elementary days in Catbalogan I Central Elementary School and spent her high school life at Samar National High School.
 She pursued her degree in college at Saint Mary’s College of Catbalogan.

 Political career

 Tan started her political career when she ran for the position of councilor of Catbalogan.
 After the term of her father as city mayor, she ran in mayoralty position and won tagging her as the first lady mayor in the history of the city bearing “STEP FORWARD Catbalogan City!” as brand of her leadership.
 After her term, she was re-elected as councilor.

 Controversies

 6-Month preventive suspension

 In 2018, the Department of the Interior and Local Government (DILG) upon the directive of Ombudsman of the Philippines served a 6-month preventive suspension order to former Mayor Stephany Uy-Tan, Vice Mayor Art Sherwin Gabon, 7 city councilors, and 3 city hall employees in connection with the Catbalogan government's alleged overpriced purchase of a 5.8-hectare property.
 The plunder allegation was filed by Bernard Jake Ramos, an employee of the Catbalogan mayor’s office.
 The DILG designated Councilor Archie Fuentes as acting mayor, and Councilor Kendall Perez, as acting vice mayor during the hearing of the case.